Log in

 Learn more about how lightning detection systems work here.

-Lightning Detection FAQs
+Lightning Prediction vs Detection (1)

 How accurate are lightning detectors?

-Lightning detectors are highly accurate, with detection rates typically exceeding 95%.
 They can provide real-time warnings of impending lightning strikes, allowing individuals to take appropriate safety measures.
-The National Lightning Detection Network boasts an uptime rate of over 99.9%.

 Can lightning detectors predict lightning strikes?